visit-dav/visit/src/doc/building_visit/BuildingOnWindows/ConfiguringWithCMakeGUI.rst

 You will also be prompted to choose a *generator*.
 On Windows, this corresponds to the version of Visual Studio for which you plan to generate a solution and projects.

-Currently, only Visual Studio version 2017 64-bit is supported by the prebuilt thirdparty libraries.
+Currently, only Visual Studio version 2017 64-bit is supported by the prebuilt third-party libraries.
 Choose *Visual Studio 15 2017 Win64* from the generator dropdown.
 Choose *x64* from the dropdown for the *Optional platform*.
 Then enter *host=x64* in the *Optional toolset* to use the full 64-bit toolset.